ckormanyos/pi-crunch-metal/README.md

 FPU enable, instruction caching, etc. is carried out with self-written hybrid assembly/C++ code shortly after reaching `main()`.

-Compact code size is in focus and the entire project fits within about 40k of program code, with slight variations depending on the target system selected.
+Compact code size is in focus and the entire project easily fits within 32k of program code, with slight variations depending on the target system selected.
 The calculation does, however, require ample RAM of about 16 Mbyte.